vkourtis/EMOTIVEChatBot/index.md

 As a form of interpretation, chatbots are an innovative method of reaching your visitors where they are, whether that be on your social media pages, website, or as a companion to a physical visit to site.
 They have the added bonus of being inexpensive, or as shown here, free.
 However, we feel their true strength lies in their inherently communicative nature, as tools that prompt conversations and challenge users through active engagement.

-On this site you will find a how-to guide including a series of suggestions and technical step-by-step walkthroughs to build your own bot on SnatchBot and three distinct chatbot templates.
+On this site you will find a how-to guide including a technical step-by-step walkthrough and three distinct chatbot templates to help you build your own bot.

 <ul>
     <li> <a href="EMOTIVE_UpdatedHow-to-Guide.pdf" download> Download the<strong> EMOTIVE Dialogic Chatbot How-to-Guide</strong></a> </li>